Giving It All Away: The Doris Buffett Story

 blanket, she dedicated the rest of her life to giving it away—all of it—mostly to individuals in trouble through

 no fault of their own.
-So far she’s given away $100 million of her own money.
-She says she wants to give it all away;
+She gave away well over $100 million of her own money.
+She said she wanted to give it all away; that

-that she wants the last check she writes to bounce due to “insufficient funds.”
+she wanted the last check she wrote to bounce due to “insufficient funds.”

 She began the Sunshine